goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 4.1 At the very least, write API (component) testing

-**TL;DR:** Most projects just don't have any automated testing due to short timetables or often the 'testing project' run out of control and being abandoned.
+**핵심요약:** Most projects just don't have any automated testing due to short timetables or often the 'testing project' run out of control and being abandoned.
 For that reason, prioritize and start with API testing which is the easiest to write and provide more coverage than unit testing (you may even craft API tests without code using tools like [Postman](https://www.getpostman.com/).
 Afterward, should you have more resources and time, continue with advanced test types like unit testing, DB testing, performance testing, etc

-**Otherwise:** You may spend long days on writing unit tests to find out that you got only 20% system coverage
+**그렇게 하지 않을 경우:** You may spend long days on writing unit tests to find out that you got only 20% system coverage

 <br/><br/>

 ## ![✔] 4.2 Detect code issues with a linter

-**TL;DR:** Use a code linter to check basic quality and detect anti-patterns early.
+**핵심요약:** Use a code linter to check basic quality and detect anti-patterns early.
 Run it before any test and add it as a pre-commit git-hook to minimize the time needed to review and correct any issue.
 Also check [Section 3](https://github.com/i0natan/nodebestpractices#3-code-style-practices) on Code Style Practices

-**Otherwise:** You may let pass some anti-pattern and possible vulnerable code to your production environment.
+**그렇게 하지 않을 경우:** You may let pass some anti-pattern and possible vulnerable code to your production environment.

 <br/><br/>

 ## ![✔] 4.3 Carefully choose your CI platform (Jenkins vs CircleCI vs Travis vs Rest of the world)

-**TL;DR:** Your continuous integration platform (CICD) will host all the quality tools (e.g test, lint) so it should come with a vibrant ecosystem of plugins.
+**핵심요약:** Your continuous integration platform (CICD) will host all the quality tools (e.g test, lint) so it should come with a vibrant ecosystem of plugins.
 [Jenkins](https://jenkins.io/) used to be the default for many projects as it has the biggest community along with a very powerful platform at the price of complex setup that demands a steep learning curve.
 Nowadays, it became much easier to set up a CI solution using SaaS tools like [CircleCI](https://circleci.com) and others.
 These tools allow crafting a flexible CI pipeline without the burden of managing the whole infrastructure.
 Eventually, it's a trade-off between robustness and speed - choose your side carefully

-**Otherwise:** Choosing some niche vendor might get you blocked once you need some advanced customization.
+**그렇게 하지 않을 경우:** Choosing some niche vendor might get you blocked once you need some advanced customization.
 On the other hand, going with Jenkins might burn precious time on infrastructure setup

 🔗 [**자세히 보기: Choosing CI platform**](/sections/testingandquality/citools.korean.md)